 Statement | 24 May 2019 | Download PDF

-We condemn in the strongest terms the abandonment of the antibiotic development pipeline by some in the pharmaceutical industry.
-We will not accept the position whereby society is expected to fund financial incentives to overcome the ongoing shortfall in innovation.
-Without a public return on public investment, it is, in short, blackmail.
+In addition to this, it was necessary to note the abandonment of the antibiotic development pipeline by some in the pharmaceutical industry.
+As noted by HAI, “without a public return on public investment, it is, in short, blackmail”.

 To learn more about the areas supported and condemned by HAI, read the full statement made by HAI on antimicrobial and antibiotic resistance during a session of the 72nd World Health Assembly.